Licensed Clinical Psychologist

 How often will we meet?

-Many clients start with weekly sessions to build momentum, and then adjust to biweekly or monthly as progress is made.
+For therapy, many clients start with weekly sessions to build momentum, and then adjust to biweekly or monthly as progress is made.
 We’ll collaborate to find a rhythm that works best for you.

 Do you work with children, teens, adults or couples?

 I currently see teens and adults for individual therapy.
 I work with children and adults for psychological and psychoeducational assessments (6 years and older).
-I currently do not offer couples or family therapy, however, I am happy to refer you to a trusted colleague to help meet your needs.
+I do not currently offer couples or family therapy, however, I am happy to refer you to a trusted colleague to help meet your needs.

-Are services covered under insurance?
+Are psychological services covered under insurance?

 Most local insurance companies offer coverage for psychological therapy services, with varying coverage amounts.
 Please contact your specific insurer for coverage details or review your respective policy documents.
 Once covered, services are paid up-front and clients can bring claim forms at the time of services to be completed and submit to their insurer.